MicrosoftDocs/powerbi-docs/powerbi-docs/developer/overview-of-power-bi-rest-api.md

 ## Developer tools
 The following are tools you can use to aid in your development of Power BI items.

-You can go through the new [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application on how to embed Power BI content specifically.
+You can go through the new [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application on how to embed Power BI content into an application.

 Choose the solution that is right for you:
 * **Embedding for your customers** - when you are interested in an [app owns data](https://aka.ms/embedsetup/AppOwnsData) solution.
-[Embedding for your customers](embedding-content.md#embedding-for-your-customers) provides the ability to embed reports and dashboards to users who don't have a Power BI account or even know what Power BI is.
+[Embedding for your customers](embedding.md#embedding-for-your-customers) provides the ability to embed dashboards and reports to users who don't have an account for Power BI.
 * **Embedding for your organization** - when you are interested in a [user owns data](https://aka.ms/embedsetup/UserOwnsData) solution.
-[Embedding for your organization](embedding-content.md#embedding-for-your-organization) allows you to extend the Power BI service.
+[Embedding for your organization](embedding.md#embedding-for-your-organization) allows you to extend the Power BI service.

 For a full sample of using the JavaScript API, you can use the [Playground tool ](https://microsoft.github.io/PowerBI-JavaScript/demo).
 This is a quick way to play with different types of Power BI Embedded samples.
 You also can get more Information about the JavaScript API by visitng the [PowerBI-JavaScript wiki](https://github.com/Microsoft/powerbi-javascript/wiki) page.